Slides badge

 Fix the program below by identifying the issues in it:

-• Further our skills with input and output in Python
+• To further our skills with input and output in Python

-• I can explain why we use variables
+• Be able to explain why we use variables

 Maths in Python